A lot has been learned about stars from new telescopes, both in space (e.g. Hubble) and on Earth (e.g. Keck).

 our sun is brighter than about 85% of the stars in our galaxy.

-make it hot enough for nuclear fusion to start.
+If the protostar is sufficiently massive, then the heat from the gravitational contraction will eventually make it hot enough for nuclear fusion to start.
 At that point the protostar becomes a star.

 Inside a star, fusion takes place in the core, which is much hotter than the surface.
 The energy

 from fusion balances the inward force of gravity, preventing further gravitational collapse.
 The